-4.1 Students will demonstrate work ethics and responsibility to the radiation therapy profession.4.2 Students will reflect evidence of professional growth.
+- 4.1 Students will demonstrate commitment/responsibility to the radiation therapy profession. - 4.2 Students will demonstrate positive attitudes.

 Program Description:

 The Radiation Therapy program at West Virginia University Hospitals is a 12 month certificate program consisting of approximately 40 hours per week of clinical and didactic instruction.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Successful completion may qualify graduates as eligible to sit for the American Registry of Radiologic Technologists (A.R.R.T.) certification exam in Radiation Therapy pending ARRT review and approval.